 Log on and set up your mySFA account right away.
 Financial aid awards, housing assignments and class registration are all done through mySFA.

 State law requires that new students have a bacterial meningitis vaccine at least 10 days prior to enrollment.
-You must also submit your shot record to the Office of Admissions by email, fax or mail using the contact information below.
+You must submit your shot record to the Office of Admissions by email, fax or mail using the contact information below.